 A student is reading the sentence, “We looked at the bridge” on a page where the photo shows two children looking at a bridge.

-However, the child is not reading all the way through the word, and the child is not consistently attending to meaning (she should have used the picture to figure out that the word was “bridge”).
-In this case, the student was also not self-monitoring using meaning, because she did not correct the error.
-She didn’t notice that what she read did not match the story or the picture.
+However, the child is not reading all the way through the word, and the child is not consistently attending to meaning (she should have realized that “bridge” doesn’t make sense).

 Getting Ready to Take a Running Record